Nourbh17/kerberos/README.md

 ## 4-Adding IP Adresses in /etc/hosts files

-The next step is to add the IP adresses of the three machines in /etc/hosts files.
+The next step is to add the IP adresses of the two machines in /etc/hosts files.
 We execute this command :

 `sudo gedit /etc/hosts`